 (4) A person appointed under subsection (3) is to be regarded as having been elected.

 4.58.
-Death of candidate after close of nominations
+Candidates, death of after close of nominations

 (1) If section 4.56 applies and a candidate dies after the close of nominations but before the vacant office or offices is or are filled, the election is void and an extraordinary election is to be held to fill the office or offices as if it or they had become vacant on the death of the candidate.